-Gator Connect: The Job and Internship Database in Gator Connect is the go-to place for Allegheny students and alumni to search for a job or internship.
+The Job and Internship Database in Handshake is the go-to place for Allegheny students and alumni to search for an opportunity.

 Glassdoor: Glassdoor gives you a free look at company salaries, reviews, interview questions, and jobs at over 250,000 companies.
-If you are a current US student, and do not have any content to contribute, you can create a free Glassdoor account using your student (.edu) email address.
+If you are a current US student you can create a free Glassdoor account using your student (.edu) email address.

 LinkedIn: Edit your “Career Interests” and mark that you’re open to recruiters to see relevant jobs and internships and be visible in recruiter searches.